 The map of news hotspots reflects the latest news which are related to global and regional food security.
-Google news feeds are used to collect all relevant news on a daily basis.
+Google news feeds are used to daily collect all relevant news, which are then aggregated on a weekly basis.
 Collected news articles are automatically included, but regular checks for relevance of the articles and reliability of the algorithm are performed.
 Only news in English are collected.
 This limits the usefulness of the indicators in countries where no English is spoken.
 Nevertheless, there is always a certain coverage by the international press.
 The individual news articles which are collected can be seen and reviewed on the Food Security Portal.
-This collection of news provides a times series of the number of news articles per day for all covered countries.
+This collection of news provides a times series of the number of news articles per week for all covered countries.

 Excessive Price Volatility